Peterfrontenddev1/Finding-a-Remainder-in-JavaScript/README.md

 Note: The remainder operator is sometimes incorrectly referred to as the modulus operator.
 It is very similar to modulus, but does not work properly with negative numbers.

+                                          QUESTION
                                           Set remainder equal to the remainder of 11 divided by 3 using the remainder (%) operator.
 The variable remainder should be initialized
 The value of remainder should be 2
 You should use the % operator